Configure the Collector

 ```

-## Running OpenHound and Collecting Data
+## Run OpenHound and collect data

 After you set the required configuration parameters, [run](/openhound/community#collect) OpenHound to start the {source_0} collector and collect data from your {source_0} {env_0}.
 The collector will generate JSON files in the output directory that can be uploaded to BloodHound for analysis.